joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/05/04/sports/stony-brook-lacrosse.html?searchResultPosition=5

 **Years of Unheeded Warnings.
 Then the Subway Crash Mexico City Had Feared.**\
 `Mexico City’s subway system has been plagued with problems for years.
-On Monday, an overpass collapsed, and the newest subway line plunged some 50 feet, killing at least 24 people and setting off a political firestorm.`\
+On Monday, an overpass collapsed, and a train plunged some 50 feet, killing at least 24 people and setting off a political firestorm.`\
 https://nytimes.com/2021/05/04/world/americas/mexico-city-subway-accident.html?searchResultPosition=6

 **A New Testament to the Fury and Beauty of Activism During the AIDS Crisis**\